heykuldip/osm-buildings-classification/README.md

 ## Acknowledgements

-This work is supported by the National Science Foundation Grant No. 2109647 titled “Data-Driven Modeling to Improve Understanding of Human Behavior, Mobility, and Disease Spread”
+This work is supported by the National Science Foundation Grant No. 2109647 titled “Data-Driven Modeling to Improve Understanding of Human Behavior, Mobility, and Disease Spread”.

 Computing resources were provided by the Office of Research Computing at George Mason University.